 A key advantage of electric motors: as the full pulling power is available from the start, the driving dynamics of the Urban eTruck are on a par with a diesel truck with comparable output.

 The Urban eTruck comes with a basic battery pack of three modules with a total capacity of 212 kWh.
-This provides a range of up to 200 km, which is normally enough for a day’s delivery round.
+This provides a range of up to 200 km, which is usually enough for a day’s delivery round.
 The batteries are of the lithium-ion type.
-They are powerful and durable in equal measure.
-The batteries are additionally charged during operation by regenerative braking, by converting the braking energy into electricity.
+They are sturdy and durable in equal measure.
+The cells are additionally charged during operation by regenerative braking, by converting the braking energy into electricity.
 When braking, the Urban eTruck’s electric motors act as generators and charge the batteries.
 This also reduces the strain on the service brakes